kostasafe/data-analysis-app/README.md

     - **k-Means Clustering**
         - Cluster analysis and visualization.
         - Computes and displays inertia and silhouette score.
+    -  **DBSCAN Clustering**
-    - Placeholder for additional clustering algorithms.
-(DBSCAN)
+        - Generates a PCA plot for the clustering result

 5. **Results Visualization**
     - Confusion matrix and classification reports for classification models.